Bartlesville Radio: The area’s best source for news, weather and sports!

-A Dewey man plead guilty to charges related to an 8.2 million dollar K2 conspiracy.
-J... read more
+There has been an accident on Highway 75 stopping traffic completely.
+The accident occurred aroun... read more

-- Bartlesville Student Named Delagate
+- Bartlesville Musicians Named to All-State

-Two Oklahoma high school students have been named this year’s state delegates to the 55th a... read more
+Six Bartlesville High School students recently performed with the All-State Orchestra of the Okla... read more

 Sports